thebopshoobop/iter-range/README.md

 <a name="Range+get"></a>

 ### range.get(index) ⇒ <code>number</code>
-Return the value at a given index or undefined.
+Return the value at a given index.

 **Kind**: instance method of [<code>Range</code>](#Range)
 **Throws**: